nasimulhasan513/TransactBD/readme.md

 ## TransactBD

-Unified Node.js/TypeScript SDK for Bangladesh payment gateways: bKash, SSLCommerz, and Nagad.
-Monorepo with core contracts/utilities, provider adapters, an Express helper, and an example server.
+Unified TypeScript SDK for Bangladesh payment gateways: bKash, SSLCommerz, and Nagad.
+This monorepo includes core contracts/utilities, provider adapters, an Express helper, and a runnable example server.

 ### Packages